HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 ## Who's your favorite superhero?

 Spiderman!
-Since I was a little kid, I've loved his ability to go anywhere he wants with his bare hands and feet **and** that he was a nerdy teenager motivated by helping people.
+Since I was a little kid, I've loved his ability to go anywhere he wants using his bare hands and feet.
+As I grew older and better understood his story, I loved that he was a nerdy teenager with an altruistic desire to help people.

 ## What's your favorite comic book series?